Types of grapevines

 - Vitis amurensis: species native to China and Russia, very resistant to frost (it tolerates temperatures below -40 º C), and very resistant to drought.
 Currently not cultivated for production, but mainly as an ornamental.

-Scheme of the main species and varieties of vines.
+Scheme of the main species and varieties of grapevines.

 Such strains are the strains used in viticulture.
 We have to distinguish between white and red varieties, which are used for producing different types of wine